System 7: Miscellaneous

-At the time of its release, many users noticed that performance suffered as a result of upgrading from System 6 to System 7, though newer hardware soon made up for the speed difference.
-Another problem was System 7's large "memory footprint": System 6 could boot the system from a single 800k floppy disk and took up about 600 KB of RAM, whereas System 7 used well over a megabyte.
-It was some time before the average Mac shipped with enough RAM built in for System 7 to be truly comfortable.
+System 7 had a larger memory footprint than System 6.
+System 6 could boot the system from a single 800k floppy disk and uses about 600 KB of RAM, whereas System 7 used well over one megabyte.
+It was some time before the average Mac shipped with enough RAM built-in for System 7 to be truly comfortable.
 System 7 was the first system release that could no longer be usefully run on floppy-only systems.
 Although most Macintosh models sold at the time included a hard disk as standard equipment, owners of older models were required to upgrade their hardware by buying either a new Mac or an external SCSI hard disk drive if they wished to run System 7.

+The official system documentation, Inside Macintosh, initially shipped in three volumes, with another added to describe the changes introduced with the Mac Plus, and another for the Mac II and Mac SE.

-In order to take advantage of System 7's virtual memory feature, a Macintosh equipped with a paged memory management unit (PMMU) is required.
-The Motorola 68030 CPU has one built-in, and one can be added to the motherboard of the Motorola 68020-equipped Macintosh II.
-The other Macintosh model using an 68020, the Macintosh LC, cannot use virtual memory.
-Apple introduced the 68030-equipped Macintosh LC II shortly after System 7's introduction.
-Despite the newer processor, the LCII retained the earlier model's 16-bit bus and did not perform any faster than the LC it replaced.
+System 7's virtual memory requires a Macintosh with a paged memory management unit (PMMU).
+The Motorola 68030 CPU has one, or one can be added to a 68020-equipped Macintosh II.

-Despite these setbacks, System 7.0 was adopted quite rapidly by Mac users, and quickly became one of the base requirements for new software.
+System 7.0 was adopted quite rapidly by Mac users and quickly became one of the base requirements for new software.

 The engineering group within Apple responsible for System 7 came to be known as the "Blue Meanies", named after the blue index cards on which were written the features that could be implemented in a relatively short time as part of Apple's operating system strategy.

-In comparison, the pink index card features were handled by the Pink group, later becoming the ill-fated Taligent project.
+The pink index card features were handled by the Pink group, later becoming the ill-fated Taligent project.

-System 7.0 was the last version of the Macintosh operating system that was available at no charge and could be freely redistributed.
+System 7.0 is the last version of the Macintosh operating system that was available at no charge and could be freely redistributed.
 Although System 7 could be purchased from Apple, the cost was nominal and considered to only cover duplication and media.
 It was common for Macintosh dealers to allow customers to use the store's demo machines to copy System 7 install disks for the cost of a box of floppies.
 CD-ROM magazines such as Nautilus included System 7 on their disks.
-After Mac users downloaded thousands of copies of System 7 from the online services (AOL, CompuServe and GEnie), Apple surveyed the services and based on this popularity started selling the Mac OS as a retail product with System 7.1.
+After Mac users downloaded thousands of copies of System 7 from online services such as AOL, CompuServe, and GEnie, Apple surveyed the services and based on this popularity started selling the Mac OS as a retail product with System 7.1.
 Apple continued charging for major operating system upgrades until the release of OS X Mavericks in 2013.